Interest and repayment of the student loan

 If you begin a new course of study

 If you have started to pay interest on and pay back your student loan and then resume your studies, you can talk to your bank about having a grace period (during which you do not have to make repayments) or other payment arrangements.
-If you have been granted student financial aid, inform the bank about this, so that the bank can immediately start capitalising the interest due on your student loan.
+If you get student financial aid for a new course of study, inform the bank about this and find out from which date the bank can capitalise the interest on your student loan and the interest that you still must pay.
 Kela sends information about the granted financial aid to the bank, but not until the first term for which you receive financial aid ends.

 Payment difficulties